ogdendavis/saratogaspringsdoodles/src/cms/litters/mini-multigen-bernedoodle.md

 colors: ""
 date: 2022-06-26T06:00:00.000Z
 ---
 We are excited for this pairing for mini Multigen bernedoodles.
-Aspen has successfully been bred and we hope to confirm pregnancy the end of May.
+Aspen has been confirmed pregnant.
 These puppies will be small and have great personalities just like their parents.
 I have availability in this litter so fill out an application.